 The responsibilities are related to supporting and developing marketing campaigns, social media, and content marketing.
 Email marketing and Google (SEO) are also required.
 He is a list of what we found:

-- Copywriting, generate content.
+- Copywriting, generating content.

 - Support giveaway campaigns.